 Design considerations

-- The ability to access everything through a keyboard, in case that’s the only access the user has.
+- Provide the ability to access everything through a keyboard, in case that’s the only access the user has 4.

-- Creating dynamic content that requires a lot of mouse movement.
+- Create dynamic components that requires a lot of mouse movement like complex menus 3.

-- Tiring our users with lots of typing and scrolling.
+- Tire people out with lots of typing and scrolling 3.

 Assistive technology